 Do you know that feeling?

 I’ve already talked about this in the mental health section.
 Cycling is a great stress reliever.
-I know a lot of managers and entrepreneurs for whom cycling is like a drug, it helps them to get rid of stress and work pressure.
+I know a lot of managers and entrepreneurs for whom cycling is like a drug; it helps them get rid of stress and work pressure.
 Riding a bike is a cure for them that works and has many other benefits.

 One Huge Cycling Benefit Myth Debunked